-Hours for dove are sunrise to sunset, except for those wildlife areas which have been posted with special regulations.
+Hours for dove are sunrise to sunset.
 Doves may be hunted with lead shot.
 Dove field maps are available at wildohio.gov.

 Doves may be hunted on areas that have been manipulated (for example, mowed or bush-hogged) for wildlife management purposes, in addition to areas that have been planted or harvested in a normal agricultural manner.
 Neither waterfowl nor doves may be hunted on areas where grain or other feed has been distributed once it has been removed from or stored on the field where grown.
 Contact a Division of Wildlife district office or a state wildlife officer for clarification on baiting regulations before you hunt.